How to feel better about your body - Bish

 The thing with making changes is that they sometimes can lead to other changes and also greater acceptance.
 However, this only happens if you are able to find your own way with this and to tune into what you need and where you want your body to go.
 This can be super hard to do because the rules about how you should look are so strict and they trickle down to the people around us.

-I guess that’s the thing we can all do though, how can we help everyone to find their own way when it comes to how they feel about their body?
+How can we help everyone to find their own way when it comes to how they feel about their body?
 How can we help people to find ways to accept their body or to make changes to their body that feel okay for them?

 Related Bish Posts